Is UChicago Test Optional?

 Below 32 Below 3% Low

 Applicants have the option of submitting either the Coalition Application or the Common Application; however, the University of Chicago Supplement is included in both of these applications.
-Applicants will also be asked to create a UChicago Account, which will allow them to submit information and view their admissions decision after the account has been created.
+Applicants will also be asked to create a UChicago Account, allowing them to submit information and view their admissions decision after the account has been created.

-The Coalition Application or the Common Application are both accepted by UChicago.
+The Coalition Application and the Common Application are both accepted by UChicago.
 During the admissions process, they do not discriminate against either one.
-You will need to choose a single application platform to use, and you can use whichever one you believe will be most effective for you.
+You must choose a single application platform, and you can use whichever one you believe will be most effective for you.

 Extracurricular Activities